Hardcoreprawn/servicenow-azuread-sso-automation/README.md

 ## Design Decisions & Architecture

-- **App-Centric Request Structure:**
   - All requests are stored under `requests/<app_name>/<ticket>-<action>/`.
   - Each request (create, update, decommission) is tracked with its own ServiceNow ticket and action type.
   - Git history provides a full audit trail for each app's lifecycle.
-- **Immutable Requests:**
   - Requests are never deleted unless the app is decommissioned and resources are destroyed.
   - Decommissioning is explicit and tracked.
-- **Script-Driven CRUD:**
   - Scripts in `scripts/` provide Create, Read, Update, and Decommission operations for requests.
   - All changes are made via scripts for consistency and safety.
-- **Pipeline-Driven Automation:**
   - Azure DevOps pipelines process requests, apply Terraform, verify resource creation, and update ServiceNow tickets.
   - Pipelines are designed for idempotency and auditability.
-- **Manual or Automated Triggers:**
   - Requests can be created/managed manually or automated via ServiceNow webhooks and pipeline triggers.

 ## Handling Secrets & Secure Service Connections

-- **Azure DevOps Pipeline Secrets:**
   - All secrets (ServiceNow credentials, Azure credentials, etc.) are stored as secure pipeline variables or in Azure Key Vault.
   - Never commit secrets to the repo or pipeline YAML.
   - Reference secrets in the pipeline using `$(secret_name)` syntax.
-- **Azure Service Connection:**
   - Use a Service Principal with least-privilege permissions for Azure AD and resource management.
   - Store the Service Principal credentials in Azure DevOps as a Service Connection (type: Azure Resource Manager or Azure AD, as needed).
   - Restrict access to the Service Connection to only the required pipelines and users.
-- **ServiceNow Credentials:**
   - Store ServiceNow API credentials as secure pipeline variables or in Key Vault.
   - Rotate credentials regularly and audit usage.
-- **Terraform State:**
   - Use remote state (e.g., Azure Storage, Terraform Cloud) for production to avoid state drift and enable collaboration.
   - Secure state storage with RBAC and encryption.

 ## Azure DevOps PAT Management and Usage

-- The Azure DevOps Personal Access Token (PAT) is stored in Azure Key Vault as the secret `azdo-pat`.
-- On the very first run, you must provide the PAT as an environment variable (e.g., `TF_VAR_azdo_pat`).
-Terraform will write it to Key Vault.
-- On all subsequent runs, the provider reads the PAT directly from Key Vault, so any rotation or update is automatically used for all future changes.
-- The PAT is also exposed to Azure DevOps pipelines as the environment variable `TF_VAR_azdo_pat` via the variable group, enabling secure use in scripts and automation.
-- To bootstrap: run Terraform with `TF_VAR_azdo_pat` set, which will store the PAT in Key Vault.
-After that, you do not need to set the variable again.
-- For PAT rotation, update the Key Vault secret and re-run Terraform or pipelines as needed.

 ## Project Structure